LexRiver/cache/README.md

 ### `clearCacheForKey(key:K)`

-force to update value only for specified key.
+Force to update value only for specified key.

 ```typescript
     myCahcedMap.clearCacheForKey('myKey')